nmantani/FileInsight-plugins/README.md

 ### Visualization operations
 * Bitmap view
-  Visualize the whole file as bitmap representation
+  Visualize the whole file as a bitmap representation
 * Byte histogram
   Show byte histogram of selected region (the whole file if not selected)
 * Entropy graph